GrahamCampbell/Guzzle-Factory/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an email to Graham Campbell at hello@gjcampbell.co.uk.
+If you discover a security vulnerability within this package, please send an email to security@tidelift.com.
 All security vulnerabilities will be promptly addressed.
 You may view our full security policy [here](https://github.com/GrahamCampbell/Guzzle-Factory/security/policy).

 ## License